YareBE/ModeLine/docs/CONTRIBUTING.md

 It is also preferable to write commits after an extended and well-known standard: https://www.conventionalcommits.org/en/v1.0.0

 ## Continuous Integration
-We use GitHub Actions workflow for CI consisting of an autopep8 and pytest filter.
+We use GitHub Actions workflow for CI consisting of an autopep8 (code cleaning) and pytest filter.
-Whereas contributors do not need to worry about applying autopep8 when commiting (it is automated), every pytest failed test must be manually handled.
+Whereas contributors do not need to worry about applying autopep8 when commiting (it is automated), any pytest failed test will deny the pull request and the errors will need to be manually handled.

 ## Documentation